Stanley Kubrick: Short films (1951–1953)

 Kubrick shared a love of film with his school friend Alexander Singer, who after graduating from high school had the intention of directing a film version of Homer's Iliad.
-Through Singer, who worked in the offices of the newsreel production company, The March of Time, Kubrick learned it could cost $40,000 to make a proper short film, money he could not afford.
+Through Singer, who worked in the offices of the newsreel production company, The March of Time, Kubrick learned it could cost $40,000 to make a proper short film, a sum he could not afford.
 He had $1500 in savings and produced a few short documentaries fueled by encouragement from Singer.
 He began learning all he could about filmmaking on his own, calling film suppliers, laboratories, and equipment rental houses.

 Kubrick decided to make a short film documentary about boxer Walter Cartier, whom he had photographed and written about for Look magazine a year earlier.
 He rented a camera and produced a 16-minute black-and-white documentary, Day of the Fight.
 Kubrick found the money independently to finance it.
 He had considered asking Montgomery Clift to narrate it, whom he had met during a photographic session for Look, but settled on CBS news veteran Douglas Edwards.
 According to Paul Duncan the film was "remarkably accomplished for a first film", and used a backward tracking shot to film a scene in which Cartier and his brother walk towards the camera, a device which later became one of Kubrick's characteristic camera movements.
 Vincent Cartier, Walter's brother and manager, later reflected on his observations of Kubrick during the filming.
 He said, "Stanley was a very stoic, impassive but imaginative type person with strong, imaginative thoughts.
 He commanded respect in a quiet, shy way.
 Whatever he wanted, you complied, he just captivated you.
 Anybody who worked with Stanley did just what Stanley wanted".
 After a score was added by Singer's friend Gerald Fried, Kubrick had spent $3900 in making it, and sold it to RKO-Pathé for $4000, which was the most the company had ever paid for a short film at the time.
 Kubrick described his first effort at filmmaking as having been valuable since he believed himself to have been forced to do most of the work, and he later declared that the "best education in film is to make one".